Kelp-framework/Kelp/README.md

 environment, e.g. development, deployment, etc. Merge a temporary configuration into your current one for testing and debugging purposes.
 - **Enhanced Logging**.
 Log messages at different levels of emergency.
-Log to a file, screen, or anything supported by Log::Dispatcher.
+Log to a file, screen, or anything supported by Log::Dispatch.
 - **Powerful Rendering**.
 Use the built-in auto-rendering logic, or the template module of your choice to return rich text, html and JSON responses.
 - **JSON encoder/decoder**.
 Kelp comes with JSON, but you can easily plug in JSON::XS